Food For Anxiety: What Can Help Improve Mood And Mental Health

 Is online therapy effective?

-With a rise in the number of online therapy users in the wake of the COVID-19 pandemic, many wonder if online therapy is truly effective.
+With the rise in the number of online therapy users in the wake of the COVID-19 pandemic, many wonder if online therapy is truly effective.
 Many clinical sources have details that suggest that online therapy can be equally as effective as in-person methods for certain mental health conditions, including anxiety disorders, depression, and more.

 Takeaway

-- Foods rich in zinc, like cashews, egg yolks, and oysters, are associated with lower anxiety levels.
+Foods rich in zinc, like cashews, egg yolks, and oysters, are associated with lower anxiety levels.

-- Nutritional psychiatry research suggests that probiotic foods, such as pickles and sauerkraut, may significantly lower social anxiety.
+Nutritional psychiatry research suggests that probiotic foods, such as pickles and sauerkraut, may significantly lower social anxiety.

-How can I calm my anxiety fast?
+How can I calm my anxiety quickly?

 To take belly breaths, begin by exhaling completely, then inhaling slowly over four to six seconds.
 Focus on the movement of your diaphragm as air enters your lungs.
 When your lungs are full, hold your breath for one to two seconds before exhaling slowly, taking another four to six seconds.
-Repeat until anxiety begins to lessen.
+Repeat until anxiety begins to ease.

-What drinks calm anxiety and improve mood?
+What drinks can calm anxiety and improve mood?

 Are bananas good for anxiety, and how do they fit into a healthy diet?